 First of all, a decline in relationship quality is quite typical for any parent , and this is largely due to the stresses of becoming a parent.
 A lack of sleep, fatigue and having less quality time together are a few of the most obvious factors of this stress, which in turn make it more difficult to communicate, resolve issues and manage situations.

 Such stresses are exacerbated for parents that have children with disabilities.
-They sometimes behave in a way that is hard to control (if you’d like to learn more about managing behaviours, please click here.)
-According to research, stress levels for parents raising a child with autism tend to be higher than other disabilities .
+They sometimes behave in a way that is hard to control (Learn more about managing behaviours) According to research, stress levels for parents raising a child with autism tend to be higher than other disabilities .
 This is partly due to the fact that the senses of ASD children are elevated, which sometimes makes behaviour even harder to handle.
-(If your child has ASD and you’d like to talk to someone, please click here to find out more)

 Another reason that this may be affecting you both is because you’re probably still adjusting to brand new routines, which might not come easy.
 Of course, adjusting to new routines is a challenge for any parent, but certain disabilities can cause behaviours to be unpredictable which is why adjusting can present even more of a challenge.